usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

         <p>Practices might include:</p>
         <ul>
           <li>Encourage applications from landlords even if tenants have not applied</li>
-          <li>Allow landlords to provide documentation in their files on behalf of their tenants</li>
+          <li>Accept documentation provided by landlords on a tenant's behalf</li>
-          <li>Require landlords who receive ERA to agree not to evict those tenants for nonpayment of rent in the following 30-90 days</li>
+          <li>Require a landlord's agreement not to evict assisted tenants for nonpayment of rent for at least 30-90 days as a condition to receiving ERA assistance</li>
-          <li>Make bulk ERA payments to landlords to speed payment processing</li>
+          <li class="era-guidance-maturity-level__grantee">Make bulk ERA payments to landlords to expedite payment processing</li>
         </ul>
       </div>
     </div>